 Should You Collect Insects

 The only downside to capturing living insects is that they cannot stay alive forever.
-The best way, if you’re not feeling too squeamish about it, would be to catch the bug in a jar or cup and go out into nature with them- releasing their little friend back where they found them as a thank you.
+If you’re not feeling too squeamish about it, the best way would be to catch the bug in a jar or cup and go out into nature with them- releasing their little friend back where they found them as a thank you.
 For being such an exciting subject of study!

 How to Collect Insects

-To see these marvels up close, all you need is a net and some jars with holes punched in the lids.
-But if you want to be fancy, there are several interesting bug-catching gadgets on the market: butterfly nets, pop-up cages, and even bug viewers that allow for a more intimate viewing of insects without having to touch them!
+To see these marvels up close, you only need a net and some jars with holes punched in the lids.
+But if you want to be fancy, there are several interesting bug-catching gadgets on the market: butterfly nets, pop-up cages, and even bug viewers that allow for a more intimate viewing of insects without touching them!

 Start with these resources to experience a whole new world underfoot.